awsdocs/aws-go-developer-guide/doc_source/s3-example-basic-bucket-operations.rst

 .. literalinclude:: example_code/s3/s3_create_bucket.go
    :lines: 31-36

-Initialize the session that the SDK uses to load configuration, credentials, and region information from the shared config file *~/.aws/config*, and create a new S3 service client.
+Initialize the session that the SDK uses to load credentials from the shared credentials file *~/.aws/credentials, and create a new S3 service client.

 .. literalinclude:: example_code/s3/s3_create_bucket.go